 Born in Madison, Wisconsin, Jennifer’s ability to focus and work on her drawings at an early age was noticed by all.
 In her early teens, Jennifer studied Russian Impressionism with Henry Stinson, who became her mentor.

-She has recieved numerous study scholarships and awards, and currently works as a full time painter in Oregon.
-In addition to her painting Jennifer teaches, attends workshops, shows and does plein air painting. website
+She has received numerous study scholarships and awards and currently works as a full-time painter in Oregon.
+In addition to her painting, Jennifer teaches, attends workshops, shows and does plein air painting. website

 Pam has been a calligrapher for 35 years.
 Her earliest teachers emphasized the discipline and structure of lettering; that initial focus continues to influence her work today.
 She continues to study with expert calligraphers at least once a year.
 Pam has a studio on Bainbridge Island.
 Her work can be seen in many venues, including Bainbridge Arts and Crafts Gallery. website

 Jeannie has been painting for over 40 years.
 She was educated at Washington State University in Fine Arts and at Burnley School of Professional Art (Now called Seattle Art Institute) and at the Lyme Academy of Fine Art in Lyme Connecticut.
 She has worked in the advertising business for years before advancing out on her own in Watercolor and Water-media.
-She is Past President of Northwest Watercolor Society and Women Painters of Washington and a Signature member or National Watercolor Society, Watercolor West and Transparent Watercolor Society.
-Jeannie has exhibited world wide and won several awards including the National Academy of Design in New York.
-Her works is included in collections all over the US including Italy, Germany, England and Ireland. website
+She is Past President of Northwest Watercolor Society and Women Painters of Washington and a Signature member of National Watercolor Society, Watercolor West and Transparent Watercolor Society.
+Jeannie has exhibited worldwide and won several awards including the National Academy of Design in New York.
+Her works are included in collections all over the US including Italy, Germany, England, and Ireland. website

 Elana Hagler was born in Tel Aviv, Israel, and immigrated to the United States at the age of five.
 She received her Bachelor of Arts in both Studio Art and Psychology from Brandeis University, Boston, and continued her studies for two years at the Master Class of the Jerusalem Studio School and in Umbria, Italy.
 She then received her Master of Fine Arts from the Pennsylvania Academy of the Fine Arts in Philadelphia.
 Elana has won multiple prizes in painting and drawing and has exhibited her work across the United States and internationally.
 She has taught fine art at Cornell College, the Delaware College of Art and Design, and at Swarthmore College.
 She lives and teaches in Montgomery, Alabama, and is a staff writer for the popular art blog Painting Perceptions. website